Rudra2609/Snake_Game/README.md

 # Code Explanation

--> The game consists of the following core functions:
+-> The game is built on the following key methods:
--> setup() - Initializes game variables and generates the first fruit.
+-> setup() initializes game variables and calls the production of the first fruit.
--> Draw() - Renders the game board with walls, snake, and fruit.
+-> Draw() draws the game board by rendering walls, snake, and fruit.
--> Input() - Captures user input for movement.
+-> Input() captures user inputs for movement.
--> MoveSnake() - Updates the snake's position and checks for collisions.
+-> MoveSnake() updates positions of the snake and checks for collision.
--> GameOverScreen() - Displays the game-over message and handles restart.

-# Future Improvements

--> Cross-platform support (remove windows.h dependency)
--> Enhanced UI/UX with graphical elements
--> Sound effects and background music
--> Difficulty levels (speed adjustments)
--> Multiplayer mode
+-> GameOverScreen() prints out game over messages with restart functionality

 # Author